tfennelly/jenkins-js-samples/step-04-externalize-libs/README.md

 ## Add HPI plugin dependencies
-Because we are changing the `step-04-externalize-libs` app [bundle] to load its external dependencies (bootstrap and momentjs) from HPI plugins (using [jenkins-js-modules]), we need to add maven dependencies on those HPI plugins so as to ensure they get installed/loaded in Jenkins at runtime.
+Because we are changing the `step-04-externalize-libs` app [bundle] to load its external dependencies (bootstrap and momentjs) from HPI plugins (using [jenkins-js-modules]), we need to add maven dependencies on those HPI plugins so as to ensure they get installed/loaded in Jenkins at runtime (and so are available for loading to the UI at runtime).

 So, change the `pom.xml` to add dependencies on the [bootstrap](https://github.com/jenkinsci/js-libs/tree/master/bootstrap) and [momentjs](https://github.com/jenkinsci/js-libs/tree/master/momentjs) HPI plugins: